Gricel-lee/Scheduling-Multi-robot-Missions-with-JointTasks/PRISM contraints description/Prism contraint descriptions.md

 ![Diagram](https://github.com/Gricel-lee/Scheduling-Multi-robot-Missions-with-JointTasks/blob/master/PRISM%20contraints%20description/consecutive2.JPG)

-where robot r1 does at22 at state 2, and robot r2 does at11 at state 4, in their respective modules.
-When robot r1 reaches state 2, if r2 hasn't finished at
+where robot r1 does at22 at state 2, and robot r2 does at11 at state 4, at their respective modules.
+When robot r1 reaches state 2, if r2 hasn't done at11 **(r2_at11=false)**, it synchronized using the action **[synchronize_r2_at11]**.
+This means r2 cannot continue only r1 does the next task, meaning both will be doing one task after the other.
+This is similar for robot 2 at state 4.